-If you have a pension, annuity, profit sharing, IRA or other retirement plan, you should receive IRS Form 1099-R if you've had any distributions for the given tax year.
+If you have a pension, annuity, profit sharing, IRA or other retirement plan, you should receive IRS Form 1099-R if you've had any taxable distributions for the given tax year.
 The form is completed and sent to you by your employer, who is required to supply a copy of this form to the IRS.
 You'll receive the form only if you've had a distribution from your plan.
 To report the information on your tax return, enter your gross distribution, taxable amount, any taxes that your employer withheld and information relating to the type of distribution, among other information.

-Form 1099-R Box 1, Gross Distribution
+Finding Form 1099-R Box 1, Gross Distribution

 If you have received multiple 1099-R forms, you'll need to combine some of the information to complete your tax forms.
 For example, Form 1099-R, box 1 shows the gross distribution from your plan.
-Add up all of the box 1 amounts if you have multiple forms and report the total on Form 1040, box 15a or box 16a, depending on whether you're reporting distributions from IRAs, pensions or annuities.
+Add up all of the box 1 amounts if you have multiple forms and report the total on Form 1040, box 15a or box 16a, depending on whether you're reporting a taxable distribution from IRAs, pensions or annuities.
 Use lines 11a and 12a for these amounts on Form 1040A.

-Form 1099-R Box 2a and Box 2b
+Obtaining Information For Form 1099-R Box 2a and Box 2b

-Unless your Form 1099-R, box 2a "Taxable amount" is empty, you must include the amount in this box as income on your individual tax return.
+Unless your Form 1099R, box 2a "Taxable amount" is empty, you must include the amount in this box as income on your individual tax return.
 On Form 1040, use line 15b or line 16b; on Form 1040A, use line 11b or line 12b, depending on the type of distribution.
 In the case of certain types of investment accounts, such as annuities, you might have a taxable portion and a portion that's excluded from taxes because you had already paid taxes on the money before you paid it into the plan.
 If Form 1099-R, box 2b has the "Taxable amount not determined" box checked, you may need to consult with your tax adviser to calculate the taxable portion of your investment.
 You can also find more information on this in IRS publication 590-B, Distributions from Individual Retirement Arrangements (IRAs) or IRS Publication 575, Pension and Annuity Income.

-Form 1099-R Box 4 Taxes Paid
+Looking At Taxes Paid For Form 1099-R Box 4 Taxes Paid

 If you've already paid taxes, most likely in the form of money withheld from your distribution, you'll find this amount in box 4 on your Form 1099-R. Enter this amount on Form 1040, line 62 or Form 1040A, line 36.
 Don't overlook this step because if you don't include this amount on your tax forms, you could end up double-paying taxes on at least a portion of your distribution.